cassieemb/chat_app/README.md

 ### Routes
 - [x] handle signup info by creating token and user object and redirect to home page route
+- [] add logic to reject user registration if matching phone number or username is found
-- [ ] validate login when login screen is submitted and redirect to home page route if valid
+- [x] validate login when login screen is submitted
+- [] if login is valid, redirect to home page (just needs to be uncommented when home.html exists)
+- [x] if login is invalid, show error and return to sign in page
+- [] add login counter? i.e. after 3 attempts, ban user from trying again for x amount of time
 - [ ] handle home page route by calling function to get a user's allowed channels and passing it to front end via express
 - [ ] handle updating token and user object (changing member ID, phone number, or allowed channels) by calling update token route and reloading the page with the relevant new information
 - [ ] write route to handle inbound sms by using channel phone number lookup function to find the correct channel ID associated with the number that received the message and the correct user whose phone number in the user object matches the from number